The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Recoil-order corrections to allowed beta decays

-\Li~and $^8$B $\beta$ decays predominantly proceeds via a nearly pure \cite{WiringaPPM2013} Gamow-Teller transition from the $J^{\pi} = 2^{+}$, isospin $T=1$ $^{8}\mathrm{B}$ ground state to the broad $J^{\pi} = 2^{+}$, $T=0$ resonance in $^{8}\mathrm{Be}$ at 3 MeV which immediately breaks into two $\alpha$ particles (Fig. \ref{fig:A8_levels}).
+\Li~and $^8$B $\beta$ decays predominantly proceed via a nearly pure \cite{WiringaPPM2013} Gamow-Teller transition from the $J_{\red{\text{i}}}^{\pi} = 2^{+}$, isospin $T=1$ $^{8}\mathrm{B}$ ground state to the broad $J_{\red{\text{f}}}^{\pi} = 2^{+}$, $T=0$ resonance in $^{8}\mathrm{Be}$ at 3 MeV which immediately breaks into two $\alpha$ particles (Fig. \ref{fig:A8_levels}).
 Since this transition to the lowest 2$^+$ state in \Be~accounts for most of the statistics in the experiment, it is vital to obtain the corresponding recoil-order terms with high precision.
 Remarkably, there appears to be a strong correlation between $j_{2,3}/A^2c$ and the ground state quadrupole moments of \Li~and $^8$B based on calculations across several NN interactions, \Nmax{} and \hw~parameters.
-In Fig. \ref{fig:jk_vs_Q}, each marker corresponds to one calculation with a specific model space and harmonic oscillator spacing \hw~using a NN potential mentioned above.
-The values of $j_{2}/A^2c$ and $j_{3}/A^2c$ for the transition to the \Be~$2_1^+$ state were predicted by performing a linear regression and using the \Li~ and $^8$B experimentally measured ground state quadrupole moments from Refs. \cite{BorremansBBG2005Q2,SumikamaNOI2006}.
-To accommodate large model spaces, clustering, and collectivity, the symmetry-adapted basis of SA-NCSM was used to select the model spaces of about one-third of the points in Fig. \ref{fig:jk_vs_Q} following the prescription of Ref. \cite{LauneyDSBD2020}.
+In Fig. \ref{fig:jk_vs_Q}, each marker corresponds to one calculation with a specific model space and harmonic oscillator spacing \hw~using one of the NN potentials mentioned above.
+Using this correlation, the values of $j_{2}/A^2c$ and $j_{3}/A^2c$ for the transition to the \Be~$2_1^+$ state are predicted by performing a linear regression and using the \Li~ and $^8$B experimentally measured ground state quadrupole moments from Refs. \cite{BorremansBBG2005Q2,SumikamaNOI2006}.
+To accommodate large model spaces, clustering, and collectivity, Ref. \cite{Sargsyan_A8} uses the symmetry-adapted basis of SA-NCSM to select the model spaces of about one-third of the points in Fig. \ref{fig:jk_vs_Q} following the prescription of Ref. \cite{LauneyDSBD2020}.
 The total uncertainties on the predictions from the correlation plots arise from two parts: the \Li~and $^8$B ground state $Q(2^+)$ experimental uncertainty intersecting with the linear regression slope and the regression uncertainty from the Student's t-distribution at 95\% confidence level (depicted as dark and light horizontal bands, respectively, in Fig. \ref{fig:jk_vs_Q}).
 The linear dependence between $j_{2,3}/A^2c$ and $Q(2^+_{g.s.})$ persists regardless of errors that arise from many-body truncation (including SA model space choices), use of various NN interactions that have different regulators and momentum cutoffs, and two-body currents in operators for $Q(2^+_{g.s.})$ \cite{FilinMBEKR2021} and axial-vector beta transitions \cite{Gysbers:2019uyb,MarisEFG2021,King:2020wmp}.
-Therefore, thanks to the diverse range of inputs, the regression uncertainty contains the effects of the many-body truncation and these additional corrections making our predictions parameters and model (interaction) independent.
-We note that correlations between different observables in \emph{ab initio} calculations have also been used in other works to reduce uncertainties on predictions for slowly converging observables (see, \eg, Refs \cite{CalciR2016, CaprioMF2025I, CaprioFM2025II}).
+Therefore, thanks to the diverse range of inputs, the regression uncertainty contains the effects of the many-body truncation and these additional corrections making the predictions parameter and model (interaction) independent.
+Similar correlations between different observables in \emph{ab initio} calculations are also used in other works to reduce uncertainties on predictions for slowly converging observables (see, \eg, Refs \cite{CalciR2016, CaprioMF2025I, CaprioFM2025II}).